 The options available for a £1 million mortgage

 You can use a high-value loan for all manner of purposes, whether you are looking to buy your dream home, to buy commercial premises for your business to operate from or to invest in a buy-to-let property.
 Depending on the lender’s requirements and your circumstances, you can opt to repay your large mortgage loan over a short or long term.
 You may also have the choice between a repayment and an interest-only mortgage.

 A £1 million buy-to-let mortgage

-For a high-value buy-to-let mortgage, you usually have to pay a higher deposit, such as 25%, as lenders consider this type of mortgage to be a higher risk.
-This depends on your circumstances and some high street lenders may consider a 15% deposit while private banks may be more versatile with their deposit requirements.
+For a high-value buy-to-let mortgage, you usually have to pay a higher deposit, such as 25%.
+This is because lenders consider this type of mortgage to be a higher risk.
+The amount depends on your circumstances and some high street lenders may consider a 15% deposit.
+Private banks may be more versatile with their deposit requirements.

-High street lenders may insist you have minimum earnings, such as an annual salary of £25,000, although others take the anticipated rental income into account.
+High street lenders may insist you have minimum earnings, such as an annual salary of £25,000.
+Others take the anticipated rental income into account.
 A specialist lender or private bank may grant a buy-to-let mortgage based on extra income, such as bonuses, or by taking your savings into consideration.
 Numerous buy-to-let mortgages are only offered on an interest-only basis.

 An interest-only high-value mortgage